 Laser Eye Surgery After Keratoconus: Post-CXL Enhancements

-In this guide, I want to talk you through exactly how post-CXL laser options work, when they’re safe, and what you can realistically expect from them.
-If you’re considering vision refinement after keratoconus treatment, you’ll find everything you need to feel confident about the next steps.
+In this guide, we’ll walk you through how post-CXL laser options work, when they are considered safe, and what you can realistically expect from them.
+If you’re thinking about vision refinement after keratoconus treatment, this information will help you feel confident in deciding your next steps.

 Why Vision Isn’t Perfect After CXL

-Corneal cross-linking is one of the most effective treatments for keratoconus because it strengthens the collagen fibres inside the cornea.
-This stops the cone from getting worse.
-However, CXL does not correct your existing corneal shape.
+Corneal cross-linking (CXL) is highly effective for treating keratoconus because it strengthens the collagen fibres in the cornea.
+This reinforcement helps prevent the cone from worsening and stabilises your corneal structure, which is crucial for protecting long-term vision.

 Can You Have Laser Eye Surgery After Keratoconus?